Projects

 Partners in Progress

-Redstone Strategy Group and New York University.
-In addition, RAND is leading the evaluation’s efforts to study implementation of school networks (learn more about RAND’s research here), and the American Institutes for Research is leading the evaluation’s efforts to study implementation of continuous improvement (learn more about AIR’s research here).
+Redstone Strategy Group and New York University partnered with Mathematica to study the impact of the initiative.
+As part of the evaluation, RAND led a study on the implementation of school networks (learn more about RAND’s research here), and the American Institutes for Research (AIR) led a study on CI implementation (learn more about AIR’s research here).

 Prepared For

-Evaluating whether building school networks’ capacity to use continuous improvement improves student outcomes.
+Evaluating whether the use of network-based continuous improvement in education can improve student outcomes.

 Related Staff